HuachenZH/weepie/readme.md

-## Usage
+## 3. Usage
-Weepie has three subprograms: `extractFrames`, `delDupFrames` and `extractText`.
+Weepie has three subprograms: `extractFrames`, `delDupFrames` and `extractText`. (i'd like to try subparser of argparse but it seems a bad idea.)
 As the name indicates, there are three steps:
 1. Extract frames from the video.
 Weepie is not smart enough to tell which frame is different from others, so it extracts frames at a fix frequence, by default each ten seconds.
-2. Delete duplicated frames.
+2. Find unique frames then delete duplicated frames.
 Compare the matrix of pixel of each frame then delete duplicated frames.
 3. Extract text from frames.
 OCR stuffs, done by pytesseract.

+(the script find_unique_frame.py is used by extractFrames, normally you won't use it directly.)

 ### Usage - extractFrames
 ```shell